 - The indoor and outdoor units communicate via the RS485 serial port.
-The communication wiring between the indoor and outdoor units should connect one unit after another in a daisy chain from the outdoor unit to the final indoor unit, and the shielded layer must be properly grounded, and a build-out resistor must be added to the last indoor unit to enhance the stability of the communication system (see Figure 7.6). - Incorrect wiring such as a star connection or a closed ring will cause instability of the communication system and system control anomalies. - Use a three core shielded wire (greater than or equal to 0.75 mm) for the communication wiring between the indoor and outdoor units.
+The communication wiring between the indoor and outdoor units should be connected one unit after another in a daisy chain from the outdoor unit to the final indoor unit.
+And the shielded layer must be properly grounded, and a build-out resistor must be added to the last indoor unit to enhance the stability of the communication system (see Figure 7.6). - Incorrect wiring such as a star connection or a closed ring will cause • instability of the communication system and system control anomalies. - Use a three core shielded wire (greater than or equal to 0.75 mm2) for the communication wiring between the indoor and outdoor units.
 Make sure the wiring is connected correctly.
-The connecting lead for this communication wire must come from the master outdoor unit. - All shielded wiring in the network are interconnected, and will eventually connect to earth at the same point " ${\oplus}$ " .
+The connecting lead for this communication wire must come from the master outdoor unit.

-7.3.2 Communication wiring between the indoor unit and wired controller The wired controller and the indoor unit can be connected in different manners, depending on the forms of communication.
+7.3.2 Communication wiring between the indoor unit and wired controller

+The wired controller and the indoor unit can be connected in different manners, depending on the forms of communication.
-1) For a bidirectional communication mode:

-Use 1 wired controller to control 1 indoor unit or 2 wired controllers (one master and one slave controller) to control 1 indoor unit (see Figure 7.7);

-Use 1 wired controller to control multiple indoor units or 2 wired controllers (one master and one slave controller) to control multiple indoor units (see Figure 7.8);
+- 1. For a bidirectional communication mode: - · Use 1 wired controller to control 1 indoor unit or 2 wired controllers (one master and one slave controller) to control 1 indoor unit (see Figure 7.7); - Use 1 wired controller to control multiple indoor units or 2 wired controllers (one master and one slave controller) to control multiple indoor units (see Figure 7.8);